-- HM Treasury, HM Revenue & Customs, Department for Education, Department for Work and Pensions, The Rt Hon Sajid Javid MP, The Rt Hon Danny Alexander, The Rt Hon George Osborne MP, and The Rt Hon Greg Clark MP
+- HM Treasury, HM Revenue & Customs, Department for Education, Department for Work and Pensions, The Rt Hon Sajid Javid The Rt Hon Danny Alexander, The Rt Hon George Osborne, and The Rt Hon Greg Clark

 - Part of:

 - Childcare and early education and Personal tax reform

 - 11 June 2014, see all updates

 This was published under the 2010 to 2015 Conservative and Liberal Democrat coalition government

 This consultation has concluded

 Download the full outcome

 Delivering Tax-Free Childcare: the government's response to the consultation on design and operation